Skip to content

 sql

-Returns the total number of rows in the grades table.
+Returns the total number of rows in the people table.

 sql